Friday, March 27, 2026

 Generally speaking, all of the pups are in good health.
 The Banks Vet. found no bite or bone issues and all have been vaccinated, worm, and flea protected.
 We will give one more vaccine at seven weeks and all of this is documented in the puppy packets that come with every one of them individually.

-Mary Jane, at the time of writing this, is still available and the last pup who still needs a family to love.
-She arrived on January 30th and came out ready for the worl weighing 12.6 ou ces.
+Mary Jane arrived on January 30th and came out ready for the world weighing 12.6 ounces.
 Today she weighs in at 4.9 pounds, still a bit smaller than the rest.
 But being small doesn't mean having less of anything.
 Mary Jane is a dynamo and has personality.
 Personality goes a long way.

 Structurally speaking, this is a very good example of the Basset Hound at six weeks.
 Good foreleg bone thickness and hefty paw size, and very good hip setting and stance.
 Stance is how the dog stands when at rest and Mary Jane has the strong hip stance indicating good hip development and bone health.
 She also carries her forelegs well and the package looks agressive and solid when she is at play.
 And she is always at play.From her shoulders to her hips she tapers smoothly, with not flanged ribs, down to her well proportioned hips.
 A strong body to start off with.
 Her head shape is adequate, but not highly domed, and her snout is a bit diminuative as well.
 Her jaw setting is good.
 Her ear settting is not quite all the way back of her skull.
 Overall she is a Basset more of her Dame's type than her excellent Sire, with little of the European traits present.